Thurlaston village hall

 • 8 large and 8 small tables

-• Projector Screen and stand,, found in the cupboard next to the kitchen, user supplies projector
+• Projector Screen and stand, found in the cupboard next to the kitchen, the user will need to supply their own projector

-Electric heating - please turn down using thermostat on leaving, do not turn off
+Electric heating - please turn down to frost setting using the thermostat on leaving, do not turn off at the switch.

-Fluffy cushions in the ceiling - these were professionally installed to help the acoustics
+Fluffy cushions on the ceiling - these were professionally installed to help improve the acoustics

 • Inventory